Priyansh3012/Mobile-Phone-Price-Predictor/README.md

          Yi = β0 + β1Xi
 where Yi = Dependent variable,  β0 = constant/Intercept, β1 = Slope/Intercept, Xi = Independent variable.

+In the frontend part I have used HTML , CSS and Flask to create Mobile-Phone-Price-Predictor website.